gbv/login-server/README.md

 ## Contribute
 PRs accepted.

+- Please run the tests before committing.
+- Please do not skip the pre-commit hook when committing your changes.
-Small note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.
+- If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

 ## License
 MIT © 2019 Verbundzentrale des GBV (VZG)